Bodies (Sex Pistols song): Reception

 With its repeated mentions of "I'm not an animal," of "Mummy," and of a dying baby, the song has been interpreted as anti-abortion, music critic Robert Christgau contemporarily calling it "effectively anti-abortion, anti-woman, and anti-sex."
 In 2006, National Review magazine put the song at #8 on its list of the "50 Greatest Conservative Rock songs", due to its negative and unflinching description of abortion.
 Lydon himself, in a 2007 interview with Spin Magazine, said "I don't think there's a clearer song about the pain of abortion.
 The juxtaposition of all those different psychic things in your head and all the confusion, the anger, the frustration, you have to capture in those words."
-In the BBC documentary series Classic Albums (2007) about The Sex Pistols' "Never Mind The Bollocks" album Lydon further said: "That song was hated and loathed.
+In the BBC-screened documentary series Classic Albums (2002) featuring The Sex Pistols' "Never Mind The Bollocks" album, Lydon further said: "That song was hated and loathed.
 It's not anti-abortion, it's not pro-abortion.
 It's: 'Think about it.
 Don't be callous about a human being, but don't be limited about a thing as 'morals' either.
 Because it's immoral to bring a kid in this world and not give a toss about it.'"

 Along with the later "Belsen Was a Gas," it is probably the most graphic and controversial Sex Pistols song in both its subject matter and style.
 A 2017 article in The Independent described the song as "a gurgling bloody depiction of an abortion replete with a volley of expletives from Rotten".
 Musically, it is also the fastest and heaviest song in the Sex Pistols canon — characterized by thudding drums, droning buzzsaw guitar, and shouted vocals.

 Recording

 "Bodies" is one of two songs on Never Mind the Bollocks, Here's the Sex Pistols which original Pistols bassist Glen Matlock did not co-write.
-It is also one of only two songs on the album on which Sid Vicious actually plays bass, although his part was later overdubbed by Steve Jones, after Matlock refused to return to play the part.
+It is also one of only two songs on the album on which Sid Vicious recorded bass, although his part was later overdubbed by Steve Jones, after Matlock refused to return to play the part.
 The song was, like all other Sex Pistols songs, credited to the entire band, though Vicious was in the hospital with hepatitis when the band finished it.